softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 This exception is thrown when you are trying to send a message to a closed channel.
 Have the student make sure they are checking that the session is open (session.isOpen()) before sending it a message.

+## Passoff Frequently Encountered Problems

+Here are a couple of things that students commonly forget to include as part of their code which causes them to fail their passoff.
+This is not a complete list of everything that your code needs to do in order to pass, just some of the common problems.

+- Resigning should require a confirmation, and does **not** kick players from the game.
+[Gameplay Functionality](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/6-gameplay/gameplay.md#gameplay-functionality)
+- Anyone can highlight any piece, independent of whose turn it is.
+In addition, a user trying to highlight a position with no piece shouldn't break your code.
+[Gameplay Functionality](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/6-gameplay/gameplay.md#gameplay-functionality)
+- Make sure you implement pawn promotion.
+[Pawn Functionality](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/0-chess-moves/the-game-of-chess.md#pawn)

 ## I don't have enough GitHub commits to pass the autograder

 See [previous](/instruction/chess-tips/chess-tips.md#General---all-phases)